moonman81/arduino-traffic-lights/arduino-code/CODE_EXAMPLES_INDEX.md

 ## Purpose

-This directory contains 22 independent code examples, each demonstrating specific concepts or tasks.
+This directory contains 27 independent code examples, each demonstrating specific concepts or tasks.
 All examples are standalone - copy any file and it will work independently.

+**UPDATED:** 5 additional examples added to provide intermediate stepping stones at challenging transitions (L3.4a, L3.5a, L3.7a, L3.7b, ADV.1-practical).

 **Navigation:** Use the tables below to find code by:
 - Task ID (from quest system)